glotzerlab/signac/doc/advanced_indexing.rst

     signac.index(tags={'foo', 'public'})
     signac.index(tags={'foo', 'private'})

-Essentially, there must be an overlap between the crawler's tags and the tags provided during master index compilation.
+In summary, there must be an overlap between the crawler's tags and the tags provided during master index compilation.

 How to publish an index
 =======================